Katherine-Siyu-Zhang/Katherine-Siyu-Zhang.github.io/index.md

 layout: page
 ---

-# About Mes
+# About Me

 <img src="images/caihanlin.jpg" class="floatpic" width="500" height="630">

+Here is **Katherine Zhang (张思雨)**.
+Nice to meet you!
+Hope you are having a nice day😊

+## Research Focus
-Here is **Katherine Zhang (张思雨)**.I am a graduate student majoring in Communication.My research interests are centered on the intersection of **Technology, Communication, and Society**.
+My research interests are centered on the intersection of **Technology, Communication, and Society**.
 Within this interdisciplinary field, my work primarily focuses on two key areas:

-## 1. Technology and Public Discourse
+### 1. Technology and Public Discourse

 I investigate the impact of technology on public discourse, with a specific focus on how networked publics interpret news events and how digital platforms and other new communication methods are reshaping the dynamics of public information.

-## 2. Misinformation in the Age of AI
+### 2. Misinformation in the Age of AI

 I am dedicated to understanding **the emerging forms of misinformation** that arise from AI technologies.
 My research examines:
 - The characteristics and dissemination of visual misinformation